 PR staff among "Super 11" nationally recognized for servicing media during 2012 football season.

-Kellen Coleman is in his first year in the Baylor Athletic Communications department, where he serves as the coordinator of strategic messaging.
+Kellen Coleman is in his third year in the Baylor Athletic Communications department, where he serves as the coordinator of strategic messaging.

 Coleman's primary duties include assisting with the maintenance and content development on the official Baylor athletics website, www.BaylorBears.com, and multiple subsidiary websites.